 If you need to be admitted to a hospital for additional care, Wylie ER will transfer you to the hospital you choose, or the one that your primary care physician or medical specialists prefer.
 Our staff is also able to initiate the transfer so that you go directly to an inpatient room and can bypass the hospital’s emergency department.

 Yes, our diagnostic lab is both CLIA and COLA certified.
 We can perform the majority of tests that hospital-based ERs perform.
 These tests are processed onsite, so we can get you the results while you wait.
 Typical turnaround time for lab results at Wylie ER is 15 minutes.

 Yes, our Radiology Department is equipped with modern medical equipment including an X-ray machine, CT scanner and bedside Ultrasound equipment.
 Patients are given written radiology reports along with CDs so that they can follow up with primary care physicians or specialists if needed.

 Billing & Insurance Questions

-Wylie ER accepts commercial insurance plans and honors in-network benefits for medical emergencies.
+Wylie ER is out-of-network for all benefit plans including Medicare and Medicaid; however, Wylie ER does honor all in-network deductibles and benefits for medical emergencies.
 Due to this facility operating as an independent emergency room and not classified as a hospital with inpatient services, we are unable to participate with Medicare, Medicaid, or TRICARE insurance plans.

 According to Texas guidelines, all insurance carriers are required to pay in-network benefits for any member seeking emergency medical treatment.
 Texas law requires your insurance carrier to pay for your emergency care, whether the emergency room is “in network” or “out of network”.
 The state of Texas empowers you to use “a prudent layperson standard” in considering what constitutes an emergency.